Performance Optimization - 2.3 [Dataset in external storage] Data types

 Among all data types, integer is the simplest and has the best storage and parsing performance.
 If possible, try to convert other data types to integers.

 Date can be converted to the number of days from a certain day, which does not affect the comparison.
 50000 days can represent a time period of more than 100 years, which is sufficient in most scenarios.
-When it is hoped that the components of year, month and day can be obtained more conveniently (some operations need to group by year and month), simply put, it can be converted into an 8-digit decimal integer of yyyymmdd; If it needs to be smaller, we can convert the year and month into the number of months from a certain day, and the day still occupies two digits, that is, the 5-digit decimal number in the form of xxxdd.
+When it is hoped that the components of year, month and day can be obtained more conveniently (some operations need to group by year and month), simply put, it can be converted into an 8-digit decimal integer of yyyymmdd; SPL also provides a method that saves more space, that is, convert the year and month to the number of months from 1970, and represent the day by 5 binary bits (a month has a maximum of 31 days,and a 5-digit binary number can represent any number between 0 and 31), and it is equivalent to ((yyyy-1970)*12+(mm-1))*32+dd.
+In this way, you can use small integer to represent a date between 1970 and 2140, which basically meets the requirements.

 There are two kinds of strings.
 The text itself generally does not have much room for optimization, such as name, address, etc.; Another kind of string is often a coding method, and its value range is very small, such as gender, educational background, abbreviation of country or region, etc., in this case, it is only necessary to convert it into the serial number of the coding table: